hemanth22/CV/docs/index.md

 - get the data from file transfer system, but response will be in json format
 - we parse the json data into table format in regional wise and final mail is sent to our team.

 **Problem Statement**

-We have few critical autosys jobs in production, we need to check manually in autosys UI,
-due to some code issue, job doesn't fail properly and it will be in running state in autosys UI,
-even the fix is applied behavior job is still same, but it need to be verified on daily basis.
+__Challenge:__ Critical Autosys jobs in production were not failing properly due to code issues.
+__Issue:__ Jobs remained in a running state in the Autosys UI even after applying fixes, leading to manual verification requirements.

 **Solution**

-- For this issue, i have written a lucence query, that will fetch the jobs status from elasticsearch which is being pushed by application team.
+1. __Lucene Query for Elasticsearch:__

+- Developed a Lucene query to fetch job statuses from Elasticsearch.
+- Leveraged data pushed by the application team into Elasticsearch.

+- __Automated Reporting:__

+  - Created a report summarizing job statuses.
-- creates a report in mail and sends mail specific intervals of time and end of day report.
+  - Sent scheduled email reports at specific intervals and an end-of-day report.

+__Results:__
+- __Automated Verification:__ The Lucene query ensured timely status checks without manual intervention.
+- __Proactive Alerts:__ Immediate email alerts enabled prompt action based on job status changes.

 **Problem Statement**